Kestrel Nest Box Project

 Would You Like to Volunteer?

-As this is a carefully regulated activity with standards set by wildlife biologists, the group of volunteers is well-trained and mostly stable.
+As this is a carefully regulated activity with standards set by wildlife biologists, the group of volunteers is well-trained and mostly stable from year to year.
 This means that opportunities for volunteers are rare, but you can participate by keeping your eyes open for banded kestrels!